Display Bilingual:

 • Keep your money 'cause a man can't leave his dog

 "Cause" is an informal contraction of "because".
-"Can't" is a contraction of "cannot", a modal verb expressing inability or impossibility.
+"Can't" is a contraction of "cannot", expressing inability or prohibition.